billybuehl792/Javascript-Course-Framework/README.md

 ## Terminology
 ### Items
+- **Item**: JS object.
 ##### General
-- **Sequence**: Item of Menu Slide or Main Sequence.
+- **Sequence**: Item of Menu Slide.
 Array of Slides and Menus.
 - **Slide**: Item of Sequence.
 Basic onscreen element of the course.
-A Slide can be content slide, menu, knowledge check, or course complete.
+A Slide can be content Slide, Menu, knowledge check, or course complete.

 ##### Slides
 - **Content Slide**: Sequence Item.
 Slide with text.